-This dairy-free corn chowder with rainbow trout is light, but filling.
+This dairy-free rainbow trout chowder is light, but filling.
+With added corn and potatoes.
 Perfect for Summer soup enjoyment!

-These last few weeks of Summer, I'm all about soaking up both the nice weather and enjoying all the wonderful foods of Summer.
-This fresh corn chowder is a great way to cook with fresh corn, before it disappears for another year.
-It's also one-pan easy, so I can still spend less time in the kitchen and more time enjoying that nice weather.
+This trout chowder is a great way to cook with fresh corn, before it disappears for another year.
+It’s also one-pan easy, so I can still spend less time in the kitchen and more time enjoying that nice weather.

 My Fresh Summer Corn Chowder uses no cream or dairy.
 Not that I have anything against cream ;) I just didn't think it needed it.
 I was in the mood to have the flavours of fresh corn and basil shine through.
 Besides, the broth does inherit a bit of thickness from the addition of potatoes and I found it just enough for this time of year.
 If you'd like yours a little thicker or creamier, check out the Cook's Notes below for some ideas.

-I opted for lovely fresh rainbow trout here.
+Rainbow Trout – I opted for lovely fresh rainbow trout here.
 I love trout as a delicious (and more economical!) alternative to salmon.
+That said, you could use salmon fillets in exactly the same way.
+You can also use frozen rainbow trout or salmon.

 Cook's Notes